Motion graphics tips & tricks

 Alright, let’s talk auto-save.
 Picture this: you’re deep into an After Effects project, layers stacked high, everything’s looking perfect…and then — crash.
 Hours of work gone in a flash.
 Trust me, we’ve all been there (way too many times!).

-It’s one of those little settings that’s easy to overlook, but it can save you from a world of frustration.
-So, do yourself a favor and turn it on — you’ll thank yourself the next time After Effects decides to take a break at the worst possible moment.
+It’s one of those little settings that’s so easy to miss, but it can save you from a world of frustration.
+So, do yourself a favor and enable it — you’ll thank yourself the next time After Effects decides to take a break at the worst possible moment.

 Here’s a pro tip that can save you from a major headache — render to image sequences instead of video files, especially for long projects.
 Why?
 If you’re rendering directly to a video file and your system crashes or the render fails, you have to start all over again.